 There are three modes of interpreting: simultaneous, consecutive and sight translation.

 Ex.
-An attorney examines a witness while a non-English speaking defendant sits at the defense table.
-A doctor speaks to a nurse in front of a patient.
+An attorney examines an English speaking witness while a non-English speaking defendant sits at the defense table listening.
+Or, a doctor speaks to a nurse in front of a non-English speaking patient.

 The interpreter waits until the speaker finishes to begin interpreting.
 This requires memory skills and note taking to make sure that everything is recalled and interpreted.
-This is used when the listener is also an active part of the conversation.
+This is used when the listener is also an active part of the conversation, perhaps answering questions.

 Naturally, each side pauses to hear the other's response and gives the interpreter time to interpret.
 When a response is long, the interpreter may request more pausing to interpret what's been said before forgetting.